 Start the Day Off Right

 For others, it may be taking a walk before work, or even walking for your commute to the office.
-Studies have shown that as little as 20 minutes of walking can leave you with a greater sense of positivity and energy – two things that can be likened to a happier start to your day and more productivity in the office.
+Studies have shown that as little as 20 minutes of walking can leave you with a greater sense of positivity and energy.
+This may even lead to a happier start to your day and more productivity in the office.
 Even an act as simple as listening to your favorite music while enjoying a cup of coffee can shift your mood into a happier, more productive place.

 Minimize Controllable Stresses

-Stress is one thing that can bury a person’s happiness, which in turn shrinks productivity.
+Stress is one thing that can bury a person’s happiness, which in turn, shrinks productivity.
 Stress is a normal part of life and experienced by everyone; however, some have a better handle on stress-management than others.
 If you are stressed out before you even sit down at your desk, you are setting yourself up for a miserable day.
 We control the things we can control.
-If you are constantly barely on time to work, consider leaving about ten to fifteen minutes earlier.
+If you are consistently late to work, consider leaving about ten to fifteen minutes earlier.
 This extra time will ease your mind of tardiness as a result of unexpected delays along your commute, like traffic.

 If you manage others, check-in with them in the mornings so you know exactly what they are doing.
 If you don’t, you may spend part of your day concerned with what others should be working on.
 Put this out of your mind by communicating early, so you can focus on your tasks for the day.